donaldrauscher/brigade-crypto/README.md

 Making a [Brigade](https://brigade.sh/) pipeline that streams cryptocurrency prices into BigQuery

-NOTE: Instructions for setting up a K8s cluster with Brigade in 'infrastructure'
+NOTE: Instructions for setting up a K8s cluster on GKE with Brigade in 'infrastructure'

 1. Create Brigade project with Helm:
 ```